Families & Caretakers

 Building Skills

-Incredible Intermediate (CEFR A2 to early B1) Learners can participate in simple conversations, understand key points in everyday speech, and start expressing ideas with support.
+Incredible Intermediate (CEFR A2 to B1) Learners can participate in simple conversations, understand key points in everyday speech, and start expressing ideas.

 Gaining Confidence